williamw04/Pygame_Snake/docs/snakeGameAI.md

 ### Deep Q Learning
 Apprach extends reinforcement leraning by using a deep neural network to predict actions

+(Deep) Q Learning
+Q Value = Quality of action : We want to improve Q value so each action to improve the quality of the predicted action

+0. Init Q Value (=init model) :Initalize model with random parameters
+1. Choose action (model.predict(state)) : Choose an action or a random move (Done at the beginning of training since model is not trained enough to choose a good action.
+Later tradeoff is done when we train the model enough to only get an action using the model instead of randomness.
+This tradeoff is between exploration and expliotation).
+2. Perform action
+3. Measure reward
+4. Update Q value(+ train model) repeat step 1

+To train a model we need to use a loss functino to optimize/minimize.

+### **Bellman Equation**
+Predicts the value of a decision in terms of the payoff from some inital

+NewQ(s,a) = Q(s,a) + α[R(s,a) + γmaxQ'(s',a') - Q(s,a)]
+NewQ(s,a): New Q value for the state and action Q(s,a): current value Q
+α: Learning rate
+R(s,a): Reward for taking the action at that state
+γ: discount rate
+maxQ'(s',a') - Q(s,a): max expected future reward given the new s' and all possible actions at that new state

+Loss Function:
+loss = (Qnew - Q)^2

 # Overview

 ### **Game(Pygame)**